Soto-Jnthan/furuta/README.md

 ## Credits
 The code presented was built on top preexisting code, including:
-- The expansion package for the X-NUCLEO-IHM06A1: [X-CUBE-SPN6](https://www.st.com/en/embedded-software/x-cube-spn6.html).
+- The expansion package for the X-NUCLEO-IHM06A1 Stepper Motor Driver: [X-CUBE-SPN6](https://www.st.com/en/embedded-software/x-cube-spn6.html).
 - Re-used bits from [Quanser's code](https://git.ias.informatik.tu-darmstadt.de/quanser/clients/-/tree/master/quanser_robots/qube).
 Notably:
   * their VelocityFilter class to compute the angular speeds
   * their ActionLimiter class